 Installing a VPN on Synology is a task of moderate difficulty.
 There are two different methods for installing VPNs on Synology, depending on the protocol you wish to use.

 Generally, the process is lengthier and more complicated if you want to install your VPN using OpenVPN rather than PPTP.
 The configuration of OpenVPN is different depending on the VPN provider.
 However, PPTP installation is generally the same.

-Synology Router VPN
+What is Synology Router VPN?

 You can also read our article on the best VPN for DD-WRT routers to find out which VPN providers offer the best quality for these routers.

-We strongly recommend using a reliable VPN service provider that offers only the most up-to-date protocols like OpenVPN.
+We strongly recommend using a reliable VPN service provider like ExpressVPN that offers only the most up-to-date protocols like OpenVPN.
 The security of your data stored on your Synology NAS device should be ensured through these protocols.

 How does a Synology VPN server work?